 Wash and dry the red oak lettuce leaves.

 With the remaining sauce for the baby eggplant, add 1 tbsp olive oil and 1 tbsp apple cider vinegar to make salad dressing.

 How To Assemble The Salad

-In a medium sized mixing bowl, add the salad dressing to the red oak lettuce leaves.
+In a medium-sized mixing bowl, add the tamarind dressing to the red oak lettuce leaves.
 Toss until well combined.

 On a nice, large platter, place the lettuce to cover the whole platter.
 Make sure the soft leaves face the outside of the platter and the stems in the middle of the platter.

 Add the roasted baby eggplants on top.